egil10/FYSSTK3155/PROJECT 3/Code/Data/README.md

 - `--output` – `.csv` or `.parquet` path for the aggregated dataset.
 - `--competition-id` – Transfermarkt competition code (default `GB1` for EPL).

+The script now also produces leak-free modelling features via `prepare_features`.
+A list of columns safe to use for prediction is written to `Code/Data/predictive_features.txt`.

 ### What’s inside `pl_team_features.*`
 Each row is a club-game entry designed to mirror the tidyverse pipeline we used in R. Below is a full column reference so you know exactly what is persisted and